 - We'll give you legal 'notice'.
 This tells you what we're doing and why we're doing it - If we go ahead, the court will write to tell you when you have to go to court - If you go to court, the judge will listen to you and decide what to do - You and your family may be made to leave your home.
 This is called an eviction.
-Unfortunately, we or any other social landlord are unable to find a home for you.
 So this would mean you've made you and your family homeless.